icerui11/DHU-project/report/2025work/DHU_related/DHU science data.md

 ![1743169582385](images/DHUsciencedata/1743169582385.png)

 This is the image acquisition schematic from the CCU-Channels SWICD, but it should only be an illustration of the CCSDS123 compression method and not represent the data acquisition direction of the Venspec-U. As shown in the Venspec-U schematic, the spatial axis should be the x-axis, not the y-axis, with the y-axis being along-track.
 So the image acquisition schematic in the CCU-Channels SWICD is drawn incorrectly.
+<mark>Good point, but this is only a change X to Y and doesn't effect anything?</mark>
+A: This comment is solely to ensure that the row and column data provided by the Venspec channel aren’t misinterpreted due to any ambiguity.
+The compressor determines the number of input data required for an image based strictly on the image size, and it doesn’t verify whether the data is correctly ordered.

 ![1743170703896](images/DHUsciencedata/1743170703896.png)